 By the time the whole Primal Scream entourage arrived for the Buzz Club aftershow, I realised to my horror that all my records were now in London, no one was home and all there was to play was my Dad’s pibroch bagpipe music collection.

 One of the most relieved I’ve ever felt in my life was when Throb, Primal Scream’s guitarist, pulled out a cassette of Sly and the Family Stone, popped it in the cassette deck, whacked the volume up and we had ourselves a party!

-I started a Wednesday indie night at the Rock Garden and asked bands like Kitchens of Distinction, Treebound Story (featuring Richard Hawley), The Waltons (featuring Mark Collins who later joined The Charlatans), and my old Dreamworld Records label mates, 1,000 Violins and The T.V.
+I started a Wednesday indie night at the Rock Garden where I booked bands such as The Divine Comedy, Kitchens of Distinction, Treebound Story (featuring Richard Hawley), The Waltons (featuring Mark Collins who later joined The Charlatans), and my old Dreamworld Records label mates, 1,000 Violins and The T.V.
 Personalities to play.
 I organised a release party for Saint Etienne through Heavenly Records plus had The Orb and Andy Weatherall d.j.ing on different nights.

 Club promoter, Frank Perkins, came in for a meeting one day with myself and Sean McDonnell, my boss.
 He talked of starting a Boys Own type club night at The Rock Garden.
 Three months later, The Yellow Book Club started up on Friday nights.
 It was incredible.
 D.j.s like Terry Farley, Paul Oakenfold and Andy Weatherall were regulars.
 Danny and myself went every Friday night, took friends with us and met a whole new crowd there.
 The music was wonderful.
 It really was that moment when indie guitars and club beats started to meet.